Cetearyl Alcohol – Natural Fatty Alcohol Blend for Cosmetic Formulations

 -

-Conditioners & Hair Masks: Incorporate into conditioners and hair masks to provide emolliency and improve the application feel.
+Conditioners & Hair Masks: Incorporate into conditioners and masks to provide emolliency and improve the application feel.
 Adds slip and makes hair feel soft and manageable.

 -